Mohamed Islam Bouglia

-Mohamed Islam Bouglia or Mohamed Islem Bouglia also spelled Med Islam Bouglia (محمد إسلام بوقلية, born July 26, 1997, in Tunis) is a Tunisian cyclist became paratriathlete following a road accident.
+Mohamed Islam Bouglia or Mohamed Islem Bouglia also spelled Med Islam Bouglia (محمد إسلام بوقلية, born July 26, 1997, in Tunis) is a Tunisian cyclist who became paratriathlete following a road accident.
 He is African champion of paratriathlon PT2 in 2017 and 2018.
 He has several national and Arab championships to his credit, in the minimal and junior categories.

 Biography

 Born July 26, 1997, in Tunis, is a Tunisian cyclist who became a paratriathlon following a road accident.
 He is double African champion of paratriathlon in the PT2 category (2017 and 2018).

 Mohamed Islam Bouglia is part of the national cycling team in Tunisia and has several national and Arab championships to his credit, in the minimal and junior categories.
 He was also second in the Arabian championship of Manama (Bahrain) in 2013 and participated in world competitions.

 Mohamed Islam Bouglia is the son of actor and humorist Chawki Bouglia.

 On October 29, 2015, Mohamed Islam Bouglia was visited by Maher Ben Dhia while he was hospitalized in a clinic and was financially supported by the ministry to undergo surgery.

 Mohamed Islem has become a symbol of courage and determination in Tunisia.